 Patients with thyroid abnormalities (usually overactive thyroid, less frequently underactive, and rarely normal thyroid function) often manifest eyelid and orbital (eye socket) disease.

-Conditions affecting the eye socket (orbit) range from fractures, to tumors, to inflammatory conditions.
-Early and diagnosis and correct management by an experienced oculofacial plastic surgeon is critical to ensure that the best possible outcome is achieved.
+Conditions affecting the eye socket (orbit) range from fractures to tumors, to inflammatory conditions.
+Early and diagnosis and correct management by an experienced oculofacial plastic surgeon are critical to ensure that the best possible outcome is achieved.